qutech/qupulse/README.md

 ## Installation
 qc-toolkit is developed using Python 3.5 but should also run on previous 3.3+ versions.

-The package is installed with:
+The package is installed by executing in the cloned repository root folder:
 ```
-python3 setup.py install
+pip3 install .
 ```

 The backend for TaborAWGs requires packages that can be found [here](https://git.rwth-aachen.de/qutech/python-TaborDriver).